 Now that we’ve defined the three steps, we need to understand what a strategy looks like for each.
 Begin with attraction; content is key here.
 Having your blog on your website gives you the perfect location to store thought-leadership articles.
 Blogs also give your brand the ability to provide insightful resources that build trust with the customer.

 With this content, take the time to understand the problems or issues your customers might be facing.
 This way, you will know critical points to cover and make sure your content goes as far as possible to solve their issues.
 You can also align this content with your SEO Strategy to further boost its value for your company.
 Common t00ls you’ll find used during the attraction strategy for inbound marketing include paid ads, video productions, blogs and social media.
+Our team regularly partner with organisations looking to promote content with our pre-existing audience, branded content is a great way to leverage the brand authority of others.

 Engaging your customers